Medically reviewed by Drugs.com. Last updated on March 25, 2020.

 Usual Adult Dose for Hairy Cell Leukemia

-For use as single agent treatment for both untreated and alpha interferon refractory hairy cell leukemia patients with active disease (as defined by clinically significant anemia, neutropenia, thrombocytopenia, or disease related symptoms):
+Use: A single-agent treatment for both untreated and alpha-interferon-refractory hairy cell leukemia patients with active disease as defined by clinically significant anemia, neutropenia, thrombocytopenia, or disease-related symptoms

 Renal Dose Adjustments

 -Patients with impaired renal function should be treated only when the benefit justifies the risk.

 -CrCl less than 60 mL/min: Data not available

 -Withhold or discontinue therapy in patients showing evidence of nervous system toxicity.